 - Comes with a warranty that excludes coverage of most of the juicer’s most important parts

 - Product registration is required within 10 days of purchase to validate the included warranty

-The Tribest Slowstar (model no. SW-2000-B) can be used as both a juicer and a mincer, but not at the same time.
+The Tribest Slowstar (model no. SW-2000-B or simply SW-2000) can be used as both a juicer and a mincer, but not at the same time.
 When using it for juicing you will need to assemble one set of parts and when using it as a mincer you will need to assemble a different set of parts.
 Let’s start with the parts required for juicing.